meteorup/meteorup/README.md

 $ meteorup setup
 ```

+install on your server NVM, nodejs, pm2, mongodb

 ## Deployment a project to private server

 ```bash
 $ meteorup push
 ```

+Visit ROOT_URL after a successful deployment

 ## Setup and Deploy to your private server for config file
 write to package.json file.